7 Tips To Help You Increase Your Facebook Group Engagement

 Published onMar 24, 2020byIzzy Green

 Having a Facebook group for your business is a great way to form meaningful relationships with your customers.
-However, without a little bit of effort and TLC, sometimes these groups can go stale and what you end up with is the social media equivalent of tumbleweed rolling across the screen in a western.
+However, without a little bit of effort and TLC, sometimes these groups can go stale and what you end up with is the social media marketing equivalent of tumbleweed rolling across the screen in a western.
 So the question is, how do you keep your Facebook group thriving and your customers engaged?

 Here's 7 easy tips that will help you increase your Facebook group engagement and peak interest from your group members.